GordonLesti/Lesti_Weather/README.md

 Lesti_Weather
 =============

-A Weather Block for Magento
+A Weather Block for Magento working with openweathermap.org.